 Elation and Anger: Catharsis in the streets as election ends

-As soon as the news buzzed on their phones, Americans gathered spontaneously on street corners and front lawns — honking their horns, banging pots and pans, starting impromptu dance parties — as an agonizingly vitriolic election and exhausting four-day wait for results came to an end Saturday morning.
-And for all that joy, there was equal parts sorrow, anger and mistrust on the other side.
+As soon as the news buzzed on their phones, Americans gathered spontaneously on street corners and front lawns — honking their horns, banging pots and pans, starting impromptu dance parties — as a vitriolic election and exhausting four-day wait for results came to an end Saturday morning.
+And for all that joy, there was equal parts anger and mistrust on the other side.

 Across the United States, the dramatic conclusion of the 2020 election was cathartic.
 Just after The Associated Press and other news organizations declared that former Vice President Joe Biden beat President Donald Trump, fireworks erupted in Atlanta.
 In Maine, a band playing at a farmers’ market broke into the Battle Hymn of the Republic.

-People waved Biden signs from balconies and banged pots and pans.
-A pickup truck drove around Washington with a band playing in the bed.
-In Manhattan, they danced in the streets, banged cowbells and honked their car horns.
+People waved Biden signs from car windows and balconies, and a massive pro-Biden crowd gathered in the streets outside the White House.
+In New York City, some stopped their cars wherever they happened to be, got out and danced in the streets.
+Car horns and bells echoed through neighborhoods across Puerto Rico.
 In Louisville, Kentucky, Biden supporters gathered on their lawns to toast with champagne.
+In Kansas City, they swayed in a park to the song “Celebration” by Kool & the Gang.

 Trump’s supporters have for days been protesting outside of ballot-counting operations, alleging without evidence that the slow-moving results were proof of cheating.
-“This isn't over!
-This isn't over!
-Fake news!" some of Trump's supporters shouted as they gathered at the Georgia State Capitol after news organizations' decision to call the election.
+“This isn’t over!
+This isn’t over!
+Fake news!” some shouted Saturday as about 1,000 gathered at the Georgia State Capitol after news organizations’ decision to call the election.

-But across America on Saturday morning, it was mostly the Democrats taking to the streets in jubilant displays, celebrating what was to them an end to four years of constant crises, chaos and anxiety.
+But across America, it was mostly the Democrats taking to the streets in jubilant displays, celebrating what was to them an end to four years of constant crises, chaos and anxiety.

+In Minneapolis, Ella Mitchell, 30, and Pardha Ponugoti, 29, visited the memorial at the street corner where George Floyd died.

+Ponugoti said it was important to be at the Floyd memorial to mark Biden’s win.
+“It’s like a reminder of the problems that still exist in our society.
+Just because Biden is president doesn’t mean that all these systemic issues are fixed.”

-Nov.
-7 at 11:25 a.m., became for many of Biden’s supports a moment of such historic magnitude they suspect they will always remember what they were doing, even the most mundane weekend activities.
+For many, Nov.
+7 at 11:25 a.m., became a moment of such historic magnitude that they say they will forever remember what they were doing, even those engaged in the most mundane weekend activities.

 Retired teacher and school principal Kay Nicholas, 73, was vacuuming in her home northwest of Detroit when she heard Biden had been declared the winner.